 Ian Hudghton was first elected to the European Parliament as North East Scotland SNP's unanimously chosen candidate in a 1998 by-election, following the death of Dr Allan Macartney MEP.
 Ian sat alongside SNP MEP Winnie Ewing until her election to the Scottish Parliament in 1999.
 Prior to this Ian had served as one of Scotland's four members of the EU Committee of the Regions.

 He was a successful campaign co-ordinator and election agent, organising memorable victories for John Swinney and Allan Macartney.
-An active member of the SNP since joining the Forfar Branch in 1967, Ian was elected to the SNP controlled Angus District Council in 1986, serving eight years as Housing Convener.
+An active member of the SNP since joining the Forfar Branch in 1967, Ian was elected to the SNP controlled Angus District Council in a by election in 1986, serving eight years as Housing Convener.
 From 1994-1996 he was Depute Leader of the minority SNP administration in Tayside Regional Council.

 In 1996 Ian became full-time Leader of the newly constituted Angus Council, prior to which he ran a decorating business for over twenty years.
 He is married with a son and daughter.
 In the 1999 European Elections Ian headed the SNP list and at the SNP Annual Conference 2003, delegates voted overwhelmingly in Ian's favour once again to head the Party's list of candidates for the 2004 European Elections.

 Ian was elected President of the Scottish National Party at the Party's Annual Conference, following Winnie Ewing's retirement from the post in September 2005 and has been re-elected at each successive Annual Conference.